 If you’ve been looking at helicopter training schools, our Flight Training program offers a comprehensive Private Pilot Training Package at competitive prices.

-A typical Private Pilot program would include 50 hours of flight time (40 hours dual and 10 hours solo).
+FAA requires at least 40 hours of flight including at least 20 hours of dual instruction.
+In most cases 20 hours dual instruction is insufficient training time to make a student proficient to solo.
 Flight training begins with simple maneuvers, such as straight and level flight, and progresses to more complicated maneuvers as your proficiency grows.
 Courtesy and patience are important factors to mentor you through the process with student safety and progress being the first priorities.

 A comprehensive ground program (35 hours) will not only prepare you for the Private Pilot written and oral exams but serves as the major knowledge base for the Commercial and CFI certifications as well.
 Command Aviation’s ground program includes helicopter components, aerodynamics, flight manuals, weight and balance, weather and weather services, flight planning and navigation, airspace, regulations and the Aeronautical Information Manual.